List of Primetime Emmy Awards received by Netflix: Directing and Writing

 In 2014, writers Liz Friedman and Jenji Kohan were nominated for Orange Is the New Black.
 Aziz Ansari and Alan Yang won for writing "Parents" from Master of None.
 The following year, Lena Waithe made history when she won in the category becoming the first black female to do so.
 In 2019, Russian Doll received two nominations for writing.
+In 2024, Girls5eva scored a nomination.